JelsikJozef/HabithonAI/src/gui/README.md

   - Add data files and model directories as needed.

 Next steps
-- Wire progress and cancellable jobs; store history in a small JSON DB under outputs/.
+- Persist job history and logs in a small JSON DB under outputs/.
 - Add table views for results and open-file shortcuts.
 - Add vector-store tab once builder is implemented.